bitpay/spree-bitpay/README.md

 Then run

+    $ rake bit_pay_rails_engine:install:migrations
+    $ rake db:migrate

+Failing to run the `bit_pay_rails` migrations before running the `spree_bitpay` migrations will cause the `spree_bitpay` migrations to fail, the `spree_bitpay` migrations have associations to the `bit_pay_rails` tables.

     $ rails generate spree_bitpay:install

+Depending on your deployment configuration, you may need to precompile assets at this point in order to load the javascript files for the spree_bitpay gem.

 The BitPay Spree connector receives RESTful confirmation callbacks at the `bitpay_notification_url` (typically `http://<host>/spree_bitpay/notification`).  **This route must be available to receive messages from https://bitpay.com for proper operation**.
 This may require changes to your network configuration if your server is behind a firewall.
 The connector has been implemented to verify any callbacks received at this route, to prevent fraudulent/spoof messages.

 ## Application Configuration

-Once installed, configure the BitPay payment method by logging into the Admin console by browsing to Configuration > Payment Methods.
+Once installed, configure the BitPayment payment method by logging into the Admin console by browsing to Configuration > Payment Methods.

-Click the  "+ New Payment Method" button and choose the provider titled `Spree::PaymentMethod::Bitpayment`.
+Click the  "+ New Payment Method" button and choose the provider titled `Spree::PaymentMethod::BitPayment`.
 Type a unique name that will be displayed to users when selecting a payment method.
 Click the `Create` button.

 Once you have created the new payment method, it must be authenticated with BitPay.
 Select either `LiveNet` or `TestNet` from the dropdown and click the `Authenticate` button.
 This should redirect you to BitPay to authenticate the payment method.